J. Howard Pew: Personal life

 Pew married Helen Jennings Thompson.
 She died in 1963.
 They had a son, George T. Pew, and two daughters.

 J. Howard Pew died in Ardmore, Pennsylvania, on November 27, 1971.

-Philanthropy
+Views and philanthropy

 With his siblings, Pew was a co-founder of The Pew Charitable Trusts.
 J. Howard Pew also donated the funds for the J. Howard Pew Freedom Trust in 1957.
-Pew provided early funding to support Gordon-Conwell Theological Seminary in Massachusetts, working closely with Billy Graham and Harold Ockenga.
-Pew also donated to various other organizations, including the Foundation for Economic Education, American Liberty League, James W. Fifield Jr.'s Spiritual Mobilitzation religious-political organization, and Barry Goldwater presidential campaign, 1964.
+Pew donated to and worked with a number of conservative political organizations and religious figures.
+History scholar James McKay argues that Pew helped forge a link between evangelicalism and conservative politics: "For [evangelicals such as Pew], spreading the gospel of economic individualism was spreading the Christian message; one would eventually lead to the other"; Pew had close links to the National Association of Evangelicals and also "provided a direct connection at the highest levels between [the Foundation for Economic Education] and evangelicalism."
+He provided early funding to support Gordon-Conwell Theological Seminary in Massachusetts, working closely with Billy Graham and Harold Ockenga to start Christianity Today.
+Pew also donated to organizations including the Foundation for Economic Education (FEE), American Liberty League, James W. Fifield Jr.'s Spiritual Mobilization religious-political organization, and Barry Goldwater's 1964 presidential campaign.
 Pew also made a one-time $1000 gift to the Liberty Lobby.

+Through their membership in the National Association of Manufacturers, Pew and DuPont CEO Jasper Crane became friends and found a commonality in their shared belief in "the inherent Christianity of unfettered capitalism"; both served on FEE's board of trustees.
+Believing that clergy were the prime promoters of socialism and communism, Pew identified closely with Spiritual Mobilization's goals and began to focus his own efforts on influencing clergy politically.
+In 1950, Pew founded the libertarian Christian Freedom Foundation (CFF) together with Howard Kershner to promote social and economic conservatism among clergy.
+Within several years, Pew saw the need to also promote theological conservatism and began working with Billy Graham and Harold Ockenga to support the founding of Christianity Today magazine.
+By the mid-1970s, the struggling CFF was taken over by Bill Bright and John Conlan as a non-profit to receive donations for their Third Century Publishing, and was headed by Christian right pioneer Ed McAteer.

 Although Pew denied being a member of the John Birch Society, he was listed a member of the editorial advisory board of the group's publication, American Opinion, and as a stockholder of Robert Welch, Inc., the group's publishing arm.
+Pew had been invited to the organization's founding meeting by founder Robert Welch, a fellow member of NAM, but was unable to attend.
+He was hesitant to support the JBS strongly due to Welch's lack of shared views on the importance of Christianity, but Pew continued contact and support of Welch for a time.